Aaron Watkins (golfer): Early life and amateur career

+Professional career

-Watkins spent two years playing on the Gateway Tour where he recorded one win.
+In 2004, Watkins turned professional.
+Watkins spent two years playing on the Gateway Tour where he recorded one win, in 2006.
 He has since played on the Nationwide Tour in 2007 and 2010–12.
 His best finish was a playoff loss to Steve Pate at the 2010 Pacific Rubiales Bogota Open.

 In 2009, Watkins played on the PGA Tour having come through all three rounds of qualifying school.
 His best finish was tie for 7th at the Zurich Classic of New Orleans, but made only six cuts and lost his card at the end of the year.

 Watkins qualified for the 2012 U. S. Open and finished in a tie for 15th.

+Personal life

-In 2011 Watkins' wife Jessica gave birth to a daughter, Ady.
+In 2011, Watkins' wife, Jessica, gave birth to a daughter, Ady.